anishsharma251205-bit/Archlens-multi-agent-system-architecture-evaluator-/README.md

 Text Evaluation Pipeline
 ```

-This separation means the LLaVA/vision path can be developed, monitored, and upgraded (e.g. moved to a hosted vision model) independently of the Mistral/OpenRouter text-agent routing.
+This separation means the vision path (LLaVA locally, or the OpenRouter vision pool with its own fallback chain in the cloud) can be developed, monitored, and upgraded independently of the Mistral/OpenRouter text-agent routing.

 ### 5. Five Specialized Agents